 Matt grew up at Los Poblanos and now oversees all aspects of the business on behalf of the Rembe Family.
 He worked as Director of Mary-Anne Martin/Fine Art in New York City, where he became a specialist in the field of 20th Century Latin American Masters.
-Matt attended Syracuse University, where he obtained a BA in Spanish, and received his MBA from the prestigious Thunderbird School of Global Management.
+Matt attended Syracuse University, where he obtained a BA in Spanish and received his MBA from the prestigious Thunderbird School of Global Management.
 His wife Teresa, and sons Mateo and Max have had a significant influence on Los Poblanos’s dedication to quality food and can often be found enjoying the myriad sights, sounds, and tastes of the Inn and Organic Farm.

 Jonathan Perno, Executive Chef

 A native New Mexican, Jonathan trained at the California Culinary Academy and spent time at Postrio under Wolfgang Puck, Splendido and Alain Rondelli in San Francisco, Sweet Basil in Vail, Colorado, Splendido at The Château in Beaver Creek, Colorado, and Metropolitan in Salt Lake City, Utah.
-His résumé also includes the requisite European culinary tour, a return visit to work at La Tante Claire in London.
-In addition, he spent a year in Berkley, California at an organic farm learning raised bed farming.
+His résumé also includes the requisite European culinary tour, a return visit to stage at La Tante Claire in London.
+In addition, he spent a year in Berkeley, California at an organic farm learning raised bed farming.